 - 3.1.
+Members in uniform must wear their covers when outside unless they are on the flight line or in a posted, "No Hat/No Salute" area. - 3.2.
 During the playing of the national anthems of friendly nations, render the same customs and courtesies as those given during the playing of the U.S. National Anthem.
 If in uniform, including the Air Force Physical Training Gear (PTG), render a salute.
-For civilians and military members not in uniform, pay the proper respects by placing your right hand over your heart.
-If you are driving a vehicle, stop and sit quietly, if consistent with safety and mission requirements. - 3.2.
-When displaying the flag of any nation or U.S. state (e.g. within family housing), only the current, official flag may be flown or displayed on Misawa Air Base. - 3.3.
-We share Misawa Air Base with other members of the US Armed Forces as well as members of the Japan Air Self-Defense Force.
+When not in uniform, military members will stand attention.
+For civilians, pay the proper respects by placing your right hand over your heart.
+If you are driving a vehicle, stop and sit quietly, if consistent with safety and mission requirements. - 3.3.
+When displaying the flag of any nation or U.S. state (i.e., within family housing), only the current official flag may be flown or displayed on Misawa Air Base. - 3.4.
+We share Misawa Air Base with other members of the U.S. Armed Forces as well as members of the Japan Air Self-Defense Force (JASDF).
 Misawa personnel are expected to render the proper customs and courtesies to other members of the Armed Forces, regardless of branch or nation.
-Please see Attachment 1 for an easy chart outlining the ranks of each military branch.
+Please see Attachments 1 and 2 for an easy chart outlining the ranks of each military branch.
 This courtesy also extends to staff vehicles.
 When officer passengers are readily identifiable (for example, officers in appropriately marked staff vehicles), the salute must be rendered.